Non-bifurcating phylogenetic tree inference via the adaptive LASSO: Experiments

 We find that multistep adaptive phylogenetic LASSO does improve sparsity identification while maintaining a relatively low misidentification rate.
-Indeed, as the cycle number increases, the estimator now is able to identify more zero branches (Figure \ref{fig:consistency}, left panel).
-Moreover, unlike the phylogenetic LASSO ($m=1$), we do observe more sparsity (identified zero branches) when the regularization coefficient increases at cycles $m>1$.
-As more cycles are run and larger penalty coefficients are used, we see that multistep adaptive LASSO manages to reduce miss detection without introducing many extra false alarms (Figure \ref{fig:consistency}, right panel).
+Indeed, as the cycle number increases, the estimator now is able to identify more zero branches (Figure \ref{fig:consistency}, upper left panel).
+Moreover, unlike the phylogenetic LASSO ($m=1$), we do observe more sparsity when the regularization coefficient increases at cycles $m>1$.
+As more cycles are run and larger penalty coefficients are used, we see that multistep adaptive LASSO manages to reduce miss detection (i.e.\ unidentified zero branches) without introducing many extra false alarms (misidentified zero branches; Figure \ref{fig:consistency}, upper right panel).
 In contrast, simple thresholding is more likely to misidentify zero branches when larger thresholds are used to bring down miss detection.
+The choice of the regularization coefficient $\lambda$ is also important.
+While small $\lambda$ is not enough for detecting most zero branches, these simulations show that a too-large $\lambda$ is likely to increase the number of false detections (Figure \ref{fig:consistency}, bottom panel).
+On the other hand, as described below, for real data we find less dependence on the exact value of $\lambda$.